 Jump to Content

-Additional Winter Storm Impacts on Beach Accessways:
+Additional Information on Beach Accessways:

 MRCA Beach Accessways

-Maritime Rocks (Big Rock Beach); between 20516 & 20466 Pacific Coast Highway (New)
+Maritime Rocks (Big Rock Beach); between 20516 & 20466 Pacific Coast Highway

 Miramar Coastal Overlook (Las Tunas Beach); between 19620 & 19562 Pacific Coast Highway